Senior Scams: What to Watch Out for in 2026

 Gold Bar Scams

-Gold bar scams have also become a significant issue across the country and last year, they unfortunately left some seniors without their life savings.
+Gold bar scams have also become a significant issue across the country.
+In recent years, some seniors lost their life savings due to this scam.

-The scammers claimed hackers were after their money, convinced them to withdraw their savings, buy gold bars, and give them to a "courier" for safekeeping.
+The scammers claimed hackers were after the victim’s money and convinced them to withdraw their savings to buy gold bars to give to a "courier" for safekeeping.

-The scammers literally picked the gold up at their front door and then disappeared.
+Them, they picked the gold up at the victim’s front door and disappeared.

 No legitimate organization will ever ask you to buy gold or move your money for "safety."
-If anyone suggests this, it’s a major red flag.
+If anyone suggests this, it is a major red flag.

 Social Security Scams

-Social Security scams have been a longstanding issue, and now they’re more popular than ever.
+Social Security scams have been a longstanding issue, and now they are more popular than ever.

-Scammers call you and tamper with the Caller ID so it looks like the call really is coming from the Social Security Administration.
+Scammers tamper with Caller ID to look like the call is coming from the Social Security Administration (SSA) before they call you.

 They will try to trick you into giving your social security number or even some form of payment.
-Scammers may threaten you by saying your SSN will be suspended or that there’s a problem with your benefits.
+Scammers may threaten you by saying your SSN will be suspended or there is a problem with your benefits.

 They may even demand immediate payment to avoid arrest or other legal action.
 While it may scare you in the moment, remember that this type of phone call would never happen with the real Social Security Administration.

-Social Security rarely makes phone calls unless you’ve requested it first.
-If you get a call from Social Security that seems threatening or the caller asks for personal information, hang up.
-After you hang up, call the real SSA at 1-800-772-1213 to verify if the call you just received was real or a scam.
+SSA rarely makes phone calls unless you have requested it first.
+If you get a call from SSA that seems threatening or asks for personal information, hang up.
+After you hang up, call the real SSA at1-800-772-1213 to verify if the call you just received was real or a scam.

-If you truly owe money to Social Security, you will get a letter in the mail with payment options and appeal rights.
+If you truly owe money to the Social Security Administration, you will get a letter in the mail with payment options and appeal rights.
 The SSA will never do any of the following:

 - Threaten you with arrest or legal action because you don’t agree to pay money immediately.